ybin0423/ISTQB-study/README.md

 -> Rapid Application Development, software development process (1980s) -> developed to overcome the rigidity of such processes as µThe Waterfall Model¶.
 **§ DDSM**
+**Prototyping**
+Creating a reduced-feature application, loosely resembling the finished product within a short period of time
+**Iterative Development**
+Creation of numerous versions of the applications **Time-boxing**
+A process of bumping features to future versions to prevent the iteration from running out of time